Tomislav Tomašević: Kindergartens and schools

 To combat Zagreb's chronic lack of capacity in kindergartens, the administration has invested in building and/or upgrading 10 kindergartens, and an additional 8 are currently in construction.
 The city has done a complete renovation of 8 schools that were damaged by the 2020 earthquake, built and/or upgraded 10, and 8 are currently under construction.

 Waste management

 Tomašević campaigned on closing the Jakuševec landfill because of its proximity to urban areas and its effect on the environment and nearby people's health, but the landfill still remains open to this day.
 In December 2023, as a result of a garbage landslide, three workers were hospitalized with one of them having their arm amputated, resulting in a public outcry.
 Following the tragedy, Tomašević blamed the city's poor financial situation upon taking office and the change of EU regulation for co-financing composting and sorting plants for not closing the landfill, but partially accepted the blame himself.
 The project for a new waste management facility has been proposed.
 However, it includes studies about the viability of a waste incinerator, which sparked an outrage at the Green Action who organized a protest against the city government run by Tomašević, a past member himself.

+Before winning the elections, Tomašević promised not to have any business with the company C.I.O.S., but he did make business with C.I.O.S.